 Ideally, you’ll team up with micro-influencers that align with your company values from the start, but sometimes that isn’t the case.
 And sadly, when teaming up with people that aren’t really passionate about what you do, they won’t deliver passionate work.

 Consumers will be more likely to grow interested in your products or services if the influencers they follow display an authentic passion for what you do.
-Additionally, some influencers are better suited to certain brands than others.
-Not all influencers are the same - take lifestyle micro-influencers as an example.
-Some lifestyle influencers focus their content on budget-friendly DIY hacks, while others produce content around more lavish home improvements.
+Additionally, some ambassadors are better suited to certain brands than others.
+Not all ambassadors are the same - take lifestyle micro-influencers as an example.
+Some lifestyle ambassadors focus their content on budget-friendly DIY hacks, while others produce content around more lavish home improvements.
 They may also be active on different marketing channels.

-By using something like an ambassador software platform, you’ll be given the tools to help you search, find, and recruit influencers that will appeal to your target customer base the best.
-This is super valuable, because if you team up with the wrong influencers, you risk having a bland influencer marketing experience, as well as reaching the wrong potential customers.
+By using something like an ambassador software platform, you’ll be given the tools to help you recruit ambassadors who will appeal to your target customer base the best.
+This is super valuable, because if you team up with the wrong brand ambassadors, you risk having a bland ambassador marketing experience, as well as reaching the wrong potential customers.

 6. Engagement, Engagement, Engagement…

-Often when brands launch a new influencer marketing campaign, they forget how important it is to assign their influencers with tasks that will encourage consumer engagement.
+Often when brands launch a new ambassador marketing campaign, they forget how important it is to assign their ambassadors tasks that will encourage consumer engagement.

 It can be as simple as adding “Comment what your favourite part of your skincare routine is!” to a social media caption.
 Engagement with your followers, fans, customers, and micro-influencers is a valuable trick to straying away from a mundane marketing campaign.